 The keyword you plan on optimizing for your Etsy list will make or break your earnings potential on the site.

-Unlike Google and Amazon in which you have multiple tools for keyword and competitive research to choose from, Etsy only has Marmalead for all your research needs.
+Like Google and Amazon in which you have multiple tools for keyword and competitive research to choose from, so does Etsy.

 For a better explanation on how this tool works, read this article by Tara L. Jacobson about increasing her Etsy shop ranking from #376 to #39 within 24 hours.

 Once you have chosen your keyword, you can use it to show your competitors ranking high for it.
 Marmalead will show you the shop grades and details on how to increase the score for each shop.

 As a shop owner yourself, you need to take the common denominators for all shops.